biaslab/biaslab-hugo/content/project/probabilistic-hearing-loss-compensation.md

 date = "2016-07-12T16:10:22+02:00"
 external_link = ""
 project_id = "phlc"
 description = "Hearing Aid (HA) algorithms need to be tuned (fitted) to match the impairment of each specific patient.
 The lack of a fundamental HA fitting theory is a strong contributing factor to an unsatisfying sound experience for about 20% of hearing aid patients.
-This paper proposes a probabilistic modeling approach to the design of HA algorithms.
-The proposed method relies on a generative probabilistic model for the hearing loss problem and provides for automated inference of the corresponding (1) signal processing algorithm, (2) the fitting solution as well as a principled (3) performance evaluation metric.
+We propose here a probabilistic modeling approach to the design of HA algorithms.
+Our method relies on a generative probabilistic model for the hearing loss problem and provides for automated inference of the corresponding (1) signal processing algorithm, (2) the fitting solution as well as a principled (3) performance evaluation metric.
 All three tasks are realized as message passing algorithms in a factor graph representation of the generative model, which in principle allows for fast implementation on hearing aid or mobile device hardware.
 The methods are theoretically worked out and simulated with a custom-built factor graph toolbox for a specific hearing loss model." title = "Probabilistic Hearing Loss Compensation"

 [[participants]]